 Heuristic to Bayesian: The evolution of reasoning from childhood to adulthood with Isabelle Brocas, Juan D. Carrillo, and Niree Kodaverdian.
 Journal of Economic Behavior & Organization, 159, March 2019.

-ECO 358R Supervised Research: Spring 2024 (originating instructor)
+ECO 358R Supervised Research: Spring 2024 and Spring 2025 (originating instructor)

 This course introduces undergraduate students to research methods with an emphasis on applied microeconomics, preparing students to write an excellent honors thesis and make an informed decision about economics graduate education.
 Biweekly 75-minute meetings mix short methods lectures (e.g., DiD, IV), collaborative work, and student presentations.
 Assignments include two replications of published articles and two original research proposals.